 To apply for a position, please send a cover letter, current CV, as well as the names/contact information (including email address and telephone number) of at least two references to email@example.com with the caption Job Application and the title of the position in the subject line of your message.
 Due to the number of applications we receive, we can only respond to candidates who are a good fit for our open positions.

-As of August 1st, 2018 we have now filled all of our Postdoctoral Fellowship positions for 2018-2019.
-Please subscribe to our newsletter and check this page in early Spring, 2019 for information about our 2019-2020 program.
+Update as of November, 2018: We have now filled all of our Masters Level Clinician positions in all Center for Anxiety locations.
+Please subscribe to our newsletter and check this page in early 2018 for information about other openings.

 Update as of June 1st, 2018: We have space for ONE intern in our Manhattan office at this time, and ONE intern in our Rockland County office.
 The internship involves a commitment to work for at least 10 hours/week (in two or more shifts) for a minimum of 12 months.
 Interns at the Center for Anxiety work in conjunction with our Patient Care Managers to manage telephone and email correspondence with patients, referral sources, and others in a timely and professional manner; conduct telephone screens with prospective patients; and provide information about clinical and other services.
 In addition, Clinical Interns provide office assistance to maintain the upkeep and management of the office by helping with tasks such as completing forms, data entry, assisting with the promotion and management of hosted events, marketing, and additional office tasks as needed.
 Opportunities to conduct structured clinical interviews, assist with supervision of children during assessments, and observe group treatment programs, are also available, subject to availability and interest.
 Candidates must be Juniors, Seniors or recent college graduates, who are highly professional, personable, responsible, well-organized and have excellent communication skills.